 Lebanon is home to profound political, ethnic and religious complexities that result in a complicated internal conflict between sect, confession, tribe and family.
 Key indicators such as life expectancy, literacy, school enrollment and per-capita income lag behind more developed countries.
-Most recently, it has become home to the largest number of refugees fleeing the extended conflict in neighboring Syria.

-- Emergency response: Distributing warm clothes and blankets to Syrian refugee families staying in temporary shelters and host communities; supporting healing and cooperation among refugee and host children
+- Emergency response: Distributing clothes, blankets and household supplies to Syrian refugee families staying in temporary shelters and host communities.

 All stories about Lebanon

-Jordan, Lebanon, Syria: Syria: Three years in crisis
+Iraq, Jordan, Lebanon, Syria: Syria: Three years in crisis